vguada/FindBounce/README.md

 ```mathematica
 Needs["FindBounce`"]
 ```

-Define a single field potential, find its extrema and plot it.
+To begin, let us define a single field potential, find its extrema and plot it.

 ```mathematica
 potential[x_] := 0.5 x^2 - 0.5 x^3 + 0.1 x^4;